Nighttime fears - the details.

 - Persistent sleep problems in childhood may be an early risk indicator of anxiety in adulthood.
 (Gregory 2005).

-So at least try to think of a time when you were afraid as an adult, remember how uncomfortable that was, and then realize that children have many fewer coping skills to deal with that discomfort than do adults.
+So at least try to think of a time when you were truly afraid as an adult, remember how uncomfortable that was, and then realize that children have many fewer coping skills to deal with that discomfort than do adults.
 Multiply that feeling by the months or years that kids are afraid of the dark, and it becomes very hard to dismiss or ignore the significance of nighttime fear.

-To Purchase: Simply insert "The Story of The Dark, Roger Smith" into the search box in the Apple iBooks Store (by opening the iBooks icon on your Apple device) or at Amazon.com (for the Kindle Fire version).
+Digital Version: Simply insert "The Story of The Dark, Roger Smith" into the search box in the Apple iBooks Store (by opening the iBooks icon on your Apple device) or at Amazon.com (for the Kindle Fire version).